The Govett-Brewster Art Gallery / Len Lye Centre's Artist Residency Programme 2020

-Responding to the current conditions in New Zealand, this year’s residencies will take place in the artists’ own studios or homes for a four-week period.
+Responding to the current conditions in New Zealand, this year’s residencies will take place in the artists’ own studios or homes over a four-week period.

 This project is supported by Creative New Zealand and NPDC.